-- "when we come to inspect the watch, we perceive. . . that its several parts are framed and put together for a purpose, e.g. that they are so formed and adjusted as to produce motion, and that motion so regulated as to point out the hour of the day; that if the different parts had been differently shaped from what they are, or placed after any other manner or in any other order than that in which they are placed, either no motion at all would have been carried on in the machine, or none which would have answered the use that is now served by it. . . . the inference we think is inevitable, that the watch must have had a maker -- that there must have existed, at some time and at some place that there must have existed, at some time and at some place or other, an artificer or artificers who formed it for the purpose which we find it actually to answer, who comprehended its - construction and designed its use.
-"Every observation which was made in our first chapter concerning the watch may be repeated with strict propriety concerning the eye, concerning animals, concerning plants, concerning, indeed, all the organized parts of the works of
+- "when we come to inspect the watch, we perceive... that its several parts are framed and put together for a purpose, e.g. that they are so formed and adjusted as to produce motion, and that motion so regulated as to point out the hour of the day: that if the different parts had been differently shaped from what they are, or placed after any other monner or in any other order than that in which they are placed, either no motion at all would have been carried on in the machine, or none which would have been the use that is now served by it... the inference we think is inevitable, that the watch must have had a maker -- that there must have existed, at some time and at some place or other, an artificer or antiferers who formed it for the purpose which we find it actually to answer, who comprehended its construction and designed its use.
+"Every observation which was made in our first chapter - designed its use.
+"Every observation which was made in our first chapter concerning the watch may be repeated with strict propriety concerning the eye, concerning animals, concerning plants, concerning, indeed, all the organized parts of the works of nature."

-George Cuvier (1769 - 1832)
+George Cuvier (1769-1832)

-- Focus on the similarities between species Divided the animal kingdom into vertebrates, mollusks, articulates, and radiates - Law of coordination - an animal with sharp talons for catching living prey (cats) also has - sharp teeth, adapted for tearing up the flesh of its - a particular type of stomach, quite different from - that of herbivorous creatures
+Focus on the similarities between species Divided the animal kingdom into vertebrates, mollusks, articulates, and radiates

+Law of coordination

-Observed succession of fossil forms, which he attributed to repeated catastrophes, followed by new divine creation - The creator established a few basic bauplans, which were then modified for specific functions: radiata (starfish, jellyfish), articulata (worms, insects), mollusca (snails, octopus), and vertebrata
+- an animal with sharp talons for catching living prey (cats) also has - sharp teeth, adapted for tearing up the flesh of its victim - a particular type of stomach, quite different from that of herbivorous creatures - Observed succession of fossil forms, which he attributed to repeated catastrophes, followed by new divine creation - The creator established a few basic bauplans, which were then modified for specific functions: radiata (starfish, jellyfish), articulata (worms, insects), mollusca (snails, octopus), and vertebrata